ilivy/microinsta/README.md

 ## Implementation

-Data is stored in a PostgreSQL database. **Api** service processes the data, it also utilizes **Face** service with a trained Neural Network to predict the age, gender and race of a person in an uploaded image.
-**Frontend** service provides a user interface.
+**Api** is a RESTful application working with data, it also utilizes **Face** service with a trained Neural Network to predict the age, gender and race of a person in an uploaded image.
+The data is stored in a PostgreSQL database. **Frontend** service provides UI.

-'Bearer tokens' Authentication is used to authorize users.
+'Bearer tokens' Authorization is used (JWT with secret).

 Images are stored using **AWS s3** service.